rjz/leadballoon/README.md

 [![Build Status](https://travis-ci.org/rjz/leadballoon.svg?branch=master)](https://travis-ci.org/rjz/leadballoon)

-Wraps an instance of `http.Server` with logic to gracefully close out in response to an internal error, programmatic termination, or a SIGTERM.
+Wraps `http.Server` with graceful shutdown logic.
+Useful for ensuring service within fail-fast applications.

-As the server closes,
+With its default configuration, a `LeadBalloon` server will close out by:

-  * The `'closing'` event is fired
+  1. Emitting a `'closing'` event

-  * New connections will receive a 502 (Bad Gateway)
+  2. Servicing all existing requests (subject to a timeout)

-  * All existing connections will remain open until responses can be served or the timeout is reached
+  3. Sending a 502 (Bad Gateway) response to any new requests

 When the process finishes closing, this server will emit the usual `'close'` event with no arguments (served closed gracefully) or an error (some connections